Skip to main content

 • The number of similar sequences in the index/database.
 More genome hits cost more time, e.g., 16S rRNA gene.

 • Similarity between query and subject sequences.
-Alignment of diverse sequences is slower than that of highly similar sequences.
+Alignment of diverse sequences is slightly slower than that of highly similar sequences.

 • The length of query sequence.
 Longer queries run with more time.